Xue1iang/apriltag_ros/README.md

 ```

 Usage is the same as described below except note - you do not generally need to clone the `apriltag` source alongside this version.
-The `rosdep` install should find a suitable prebuilt binary from the ros/ubuntu repository.
+The `rosdep install` should find a suitable prebuilt binary from the ros/ubuntu repository.

-Installatoi

 # apriltag_ros